TheClimateCorporation/squeedo/README.md

 ## Additional goodies

-Checkout the `com.climate.squeedo.sqs` namespace for extra goodies like connecting to queues, enqueuing and dequeing messages, and acking and nacking.
+Checkout the `com.climate.squeedo.sqs` namespace for extra goodies like connecting to queues, enqueuing and dequeuing messages, and acking and nacking.

 ## Acknowledgments